Children we care for

 • Dolly Parton’s Imagination Library mails free high-quality, age-appropriate books each month to registered children from birth to age five.

-• The Educational Psychology Service (EPS) is a team of psychologists who have training and expertise in child development and how children learn.
+• The Educational Psychology Service (EPS) is a team of psychologists who have training and understand how children grow, develop, and learn.

-Education providers can book a one hour consultation to discuss a Child We Care For.
+Education providers can book a one hour consultation to talk about a Child We Care For.
+For details on how to book, read the How to book guidance.

 • Flash Academy is an online English as an Additional Language (EAL) and Modern Foreign Language (MFL) support platform.